Niagara Thunderhawks

-The Niagara Thunderhawks are a Junior "B" box lacrosse team from Niagara, Ontario, Canada.
-The Thunderhawks play in the OLA Junior B Lacrosse League.
+The Niagara Thunderhawks were a Junior "B" box lacrosse team from Niagara, Ontario, Canada.
+The Thunderhawks played in the OLA Junior B Lacrosse League.
+The franchise folded after 18 years in 2021.

 History

 The Thunderhawks entered the OLA in 2003.
 After a slow but modest start, Niagara broke out with a .500 record in 2005 and earned their first birth into the playoffs.
 Success really came in 2006 as the Thunderhawks finished 15-5-0 and finished in second place overall in the West Conference.
 They beat out the upstart Hamilton Bengals in the first round 3 games straight.
 In the second round they faced the more challenging Windsor Fratmen where they went the distance, winning 3 games to 2.
 The Semi-final went the distance as well, as they faced the Orangeville Northmen, but this time they were eliminated in five games.

+In 2021 the Thunderhawks announced they would be ceasing operations.
+The announcement cited a lack of available players as a reason for the teams folding.
+However the teams legacy lives on through Niagara-on-the-Lake's minor lacrosse teams which still use the name "Niagara Thunderhawks" as well as their logo and colours.